 Since then, every May The One and I practically pull our chairs up to the side of the garden and wait for the blossoms.
 Once they burst, we sprinkle them over green salads, spritz them on potato salads, and toss a single puff into a Gibson (when we have a Gibson lover visiting).
 This year, inspired by my spate of DIY projects, we’re steeping them in vinegar to lend a hint of onion to all kinds of dishes.
-And every time we shake the infusion on fries or make a vinaigrette, we say a little prayer for the dearly departed.–David Leite
+And every time we shake the infusion on fries or make a vinaigrette, we say a little prayer for the dearly departed.
+Originally published May 26, 2012.–David Leite

 Special Equipment: a sterilized 1-pint canning jar

 - Quick Glance

 - 1 1/2 cups Champagne or white wine vinegar

 - 2 1/2 cups chive blossoms, snipped right beneath the head